7: Algae - an Introduction

 - chlorophyta (microscopic green algae).
 This term also applies to macroalgae (see below).

-Green algae are diverse and are now broken up into two phyla, chlorophyta and charophyta, with a combined 17 classes.
+Green algae are diverse and are now divided into two phyla, Chlorophyta and Charophyta, with a combined 17 classes.
 AlgaeBase dynamic species counts show about 4,500 Chlorophyta species, including those living on land, in freshwater, and those considered macroalgae seaweeds.
 There are about 2500 species of Charophyta that are entirely freshwater.

 Green, brown, and red algae are found within the microalgae.
 (There are also green, brown, and red macroscopic algae.)
 Microalgae are much more efficient at photosynthesis than land plants.
-The diatoms are an example of microalgae and are the precursor of the "fossil" fuel oil deposits.
-Spirogyra is a unicellular green alga that forms long filaments (colonies) up to 0.1 mm, so it looks like a multicellular organism.
+Diatoms are an example of microalgae and are the precursors of the "fossil" fuel oil deposits.
+Spirogyra is a unicellular green alga that forms long filaments (colonies) up to 0.1 mm in length, giving it a multicellular appearance.

 One class of microalgae, green algae, arose when a microbe acquired a cyanobacterium, which allowed photosynthesis.
-Green algae eventually evolved into higher plants, and a similar process led to red algae.
-Brown algae, diatoms, dinoflagellates, and euglenoids are other types of algae that arose from red or green algae uptake into other eukaryotic host cells.
+Green algae eventually evolved into higher plants, and a similar process led to the evolution of red algae.
+Brown algae, diatoms, dinoflagellates, and euglenoids are other types of algae that arose from the uptake of red or green algae into other eukaryotic host cells.

 Green microalgae, which absorb red wavelengths, are generally found on the surface.
 The red microalgae, which absorb green and blue wavelengths, are at lower levels.
-The brown microalgae are generally found in between these water layers.
-Figure \(\PageIndex{x}\) below shows the light penetration spectrum in water.
+The brown microalgae are usually found between these water layers.
+Figure \(\PageIndex{4}\) below shows the light penetration spectrum in water.

 The energy of light photons is given by E=hν=hc/λ, where ν is the frequency of the light and λ is the wavelength.
 As highly energetic X-rays penetrate matter, visible light can penetrate water.
-Water absorbs incident radiation, with the lower energy, higher wavelength photons of red light absorbed more readily in the top layers while the blue light penetrates farther into the water.
+Water absorbs incident radiation, with lower-energy, longer-wavelength photons of red light absorbed more readily in the top layers, while blue light penetrates farther into the water.
 The depths of penetration of light in the open ocean (left) and coastal (right) waters are shown in Figure \(\PageIndex{4}\).

 Figure \(\PageIndex{4}\): The light penetration spectrum in water as a function of color. https://oceanexplorer.noaa.gov/edu/m...fact-sheet.pdf

-When you are underwater, everything seems blue since red light is preferentially absorbed, leaving photons enriched in blue light reaching our eyes.
-Blue-enriched light reaches our eyes as it reflects off of objects.
-Clear water in the open ocean also appears blue since there are fewer particles like phytoplankton from which light scatters back to our eyes.
-Rayleigh (or elastic light scattering) depends on 1/λ6, so low wavelength light scatters most from particles.
+When you are underwater, everything seems blue because red light is preferentially absorbed, leaving photons enriched in blue light to reach our eyes.
+Blue-enriched light reaches our eyes as it reflects off objects.
+Clear water in the open ocean also appears blue because there are fewer particles, such as phytoplankton, that scatter light back to our eyes.
+Rayleigh (or elastic light scattering) depends on 1/λ6, so low-wavelength light scatters most from particles.
 Sunsets and sunrises appear red when light passes through more of the atmosphere, and the blue light is scattered from atmospheric particles before reaching our eyes.
-Coastal waters have more sediment, algae, and microscopic organisms like plankton that can scatter light.
-These waters appear greener and bluer since the microorganisms significantly absorb red light, and blue light is more scattered.
+Coastal waters contain more sediment, algae, and microscopic organisms, such as plankton, that can scatter light.
+These waters appear greener and bluer because microorganisms absorb red light, leaving blue light more scattered.

 Microalgae exist as single cells or can form multicellular filaments and colonies.
 They proliferate in the presence of simple nutrients and can produce large amounts of polysaccharides for industrial bioethanol production or fatty acids/triacylglycerols for biodiesel production.
-They are, as mentioned above, the source of underground oil deposits.
-Both freshwater (like Chlorella and Haematococcus) and ocean microalgae (Dunaliella, Phaeodactylum, and Tetraselmis) can be used to produce biofuels.
+As mentioned above, they are the source of underground oil deposits.
+Both freshwater microalgae (such as Chlorella and Haematococcus) and ocean microalgae (such as Dunaliella, Phaeodactylum, and Tetraselmis) can be used to produce biofuels.
 The cyanobacteria Spirulina sp. is commonly used for commercial purposes.
 It and Synechococcus have large amounts of glycogen that could be used for bioethanol production.
 Their triacylglycerols are low, so they can't be used for biodiesel (which we will discuss in a future section of the chapter).

 Most are familiar with algae blooms in freshwater lakes (and even in saltwater environments).
 Cyanobacteria (blue-green algae) are the main culprit.
 Microcystin, a potentially lethal toxin that targets serine/threonine protein phosphatases, is released from some algae blooms.
 Figure \(\PageIndex{5}\) shows a microalgae bloom in Lake Erie, a shallow freshwater lake polluted with agricultural runoff, making it an excellent site for cyanobacterial blooms.